Oklahoma woman under the influence runs over 11-year-old son, police say

 Blizzard still drove off, striking the 11-year-old with the driver's side door, according to an arrest report obtained by FOX23.

-The impact caused the 11-year-old boy to fall to the ground and his hands where then run over by the vehicle.
+The impact caused the 11-year-old boy to fall to the ground and his hands were then run over by the vehicle.

 The child went to go tell his father that his mom “ran over his hands,” according to an arrest report obtained by FOX23.